 The 63-year-old had been sanctioned an “ordinary living expenses allowance” of a maximum of 18,325.31 pounds a week, which he offered to cut down to around 29,500 pounds a month during a UK High Court hearing this week.

-DWF Law LLP, representing Mallya in his legal fight against the banks, said the former Kingfisher Airlines’ boss intends to stay within any court-ordered spending limits.
+DWF Law LLP, which is representing Mallya in his legal fight against the banks, said the former Kingfisher Airlines boss intends to stay within any court-ordered spending limits.

 “Dr Mallya continues to do all he can to support a court process in India, which should see creditors paid off in full,” Jonathan Isaacs, a partner at DWF Law LLP, said in a statement to PTI.

-“It is unfortunate that he has to fight UK enforcement at the same time but no one creditor should be allowed to break rank and grab assets at the expense of all other creditors.
+“Unfortunately, he has to fight UK enforcement simultaneously, but no creditor should be allowed to break rank and grab assets at the expense of all other creditors.
 Dr Mallya meanwhile lives well within the court-ordered limits and looks forward to all matters concluding in the coming months,” he said.

 At a hearing before Master David Cook at the Queen’s Bench Division of the UK High Court on Wednesday, lawyers representing SBI and 12 other Indian banks had highlighted that Mallya continues to live a “lavish lifestyle” despite owing them millions in debt.

-The hearing centred around an “interim third-party debt order” obtained by the banks in January relating to funds worth just short of 260,000 pounds in Mallya’s current account with ICICI Bank in London, according to TLT LLP, the law firm representing the Indian banks.
+According to TLT LLP, the law firm representing the Indian banks, the hearing centered around an “interim third-party debt order” obtained by the banks in January relating to funds worth just short of 260,000 pounds in Mallya’s current account with ICICI Bank in London.

-It forms part of the banks’ ongoing efforts to enforce the Indian Debt Recovery Tribunal (DRT) judgment against Mallya in the UK.
-The former Kingfisher Airlines and Force India chief are opposing the application and seeking a discharge of the interim order.
-A judgment in the case is expected in the coming weeks.
-If the judge makes the interim order final, the funds held in the ICICI London account will have to be released to the banks.
+It forms part of the bank’s ongoing efforts to enforce the Indian Debt Recovery Tribunal (DRT) judgment against Mallya in the UK.
+The former Kingfisher Airlines and Force India chief oppose the application and seek a discharge of the interim order.
+A decision on the case is expected in the coming weeks.
+If the judge makes the interim order final, the funds held in the ICICI London account must be released to the banks.

 The case is part of wider efforts by SBI and 12 other Indian banks – Bank of Baroda, Corporation Bank, Federal Bank Ltd, IDBI Bank, Indian Overseas Bank, Jammu & Kashmir Bank, Punjab & Sind Bank, Punjab National Bank, State Bank of Mysore, UCO Bank, United Bank of India and JM Financial Asset Reconstruction Co.
 Pvt Ltd – to recover some of the funds owed to them as a result of unpaid loans by Mallya’s now-defunct Kingfisher Airlines.